 Light sleep makes up most of an adult’s sleep cycle.
 We spend about 50% of our sleep in light sleep.
 Although not as restorative as deep sleep (also called slow-wave sleep) and not as vivid in dreams and emotions as REM sleep, it is an important part of our night’s… Read More »Stages Of Light Sleep

 We have light receptors in rods and cones of our eyes – they play a role in our vision.
 However, there is another light receptor called melanopsin, and it doesn’t help us see better.
 It just helps our brain understand whether it is sleep time or wake time.
 You may… Read More »What Is Melanopsin And How Does It Affect Our Sleep Cycle?

-Overview Sleep deprivation causes a lot of imbalances and changes in the body and brain.
+Best way to stay awake while sleep deprived Overview Sleep deprivation causes a lot of imbalances and changes in the body and brain.
 After a sleepless night, our brain starts processing information in a different way.
 For some people, it is euphoria that they feel after an all-nighter.
-Sleep deprivation is linked to dopamine release (an attempt to… Read More »Why Do Some People Feel Euphoria After Sleep Deprivation?
+Sleep deprivation… Read More »Why Do Some People Feel Euphoria After Sleep Deprivation?

 Overview You have probably noticed that from the time you wake up, your energy level seems to grow and then start falling down again – the longer we are awake, the more tired we feel.
 This can be ‘fixed’ only by sleeping.
 Then again, there are days when we are… Read More »How Is Sleep Regulated?
 The Two-Process Model